Hello, soldier of simplicity!

 Perhaps it was my 80s upbringing that led me to a lifelong interest in martial arts.
 I’ve dabbled in various styles, but Escrima (Latosa) also known as Kali and Arnis, has been (and still is) my favorite system.
-Yet, I currently practise Krav Maga under Eyal Yanilov, whom I respect a lot.
+Yet, I currently practice Krav Maga under Eyal Yanilov, whom I respect a lot.

 For most of my life, I’ve been interested in sound.
 Music is an essential part of my life.
-I’ve been producing (electronic) music, built my first pair of loudspeakers as a 12 year old, had a mobile disco as a teenager, played trance and house as a dj, have hosted various local radio shows, etc.
+I’ve been producing (electronic) music, built my first pair of loudspeakers as a 12-year-old, had a mobile disco as a teenager, played trance and house as a DJ, have hosted various local radio shows, etc.

 I also occasionally work as a photographer and videographer.
-In fact, I started my business in 2002 as a photographer, doing band photography, portraits and some fashion photography.
+In fact, I started my business in 2002 as a photographer, doing band photography, portraits, and some fashion photography.
 It was a crazy and somewhat bohemian life!

 I’m generally quite “anti-materialistic” (there’s an old hippie in me) about stuff like cars (who needs them?
 I ride a bike!), television, having the latest gadget and what not.
 That being said:

 I’d own a million different headphones, and a million microphones, if it wasn’t for my pronounced anti-materialism / anti-consumerism viewpoint.
-I’m obsessed about audio.
+I’m obsessed with audio.
 I love my dear Røde Podcaster mic + Denon DH-2000 headphones.

 I’m an Audible addict.
 No signs of recovery;) The allure of having someone read a great book to me, whilst I’m walking my dog Muffin: oh the joy!
-It also saves me time (I have trouble sitting still to read a book) and keeps me fresh on productivity, psychology, philosophy, neuroscience, marketing, and all the other subjects that interests me wildly.
+It also saves me time (I have trouble sitting still to read a book) and keeps me fresh on productivity, psychology, philosophy, neuroscience, marketing, and all the other subjects that interest me wildly.